-(in thousands) Dec ember 31, 2019 December 31, 2018
+(in thousands) Dec cember 31, 2020 December 31, 2019

+22.11-

-Customer acquisition costs \$ 98,117 \$ 89,862
+Customer acquisition costs \$ 104,369 \$ 98,117

-Contract assets 66,226 31,269
+Contract assets, net 91,681 66,226

-Taxes receivable 14,960 19,219
+Deferred income taxes 31,549 8,100

-Investment in long-term product supply arrangements 13,657 10,894
+Investment in long-term product supply arrangements 12,065 13,657

-Deferred sales commissions 10,442 9,470
+Deferred sales commissions 11,719 10,442

-Deferred income taxes 8,100 8,481
+Taxes receivable 6,329 14,960

-Other 28,690 20,398
+Other 31,883 28,690

-Other long-term assets \$ 240,192 \$ 189,593
+Other long-term assets \$ 289,595 \$ 240,192

-NOTE 10.
+NOTE 11.
 GOODWILL AND INTANGIBLE ASSETS, NET

 A significant portion of the purchase price for acquired businesses is generally assigned to intangible assets.
 Intangible assets other than goodwill are initially valued at fair value.
 If a quoted price in an active market for the identical asset is not readily available at the measurement date, the fair value of the intangible asset is estimated based on discounted cash flows using market participant assumptions, which are assumptions that are not specific to IDEXX.
 The selection of appropriate valuation methodologies and the estimation of discounted cash flows require significant assumptions about the timing and amounts of future cash flows, risks, appropriate discount rates, and the useful lives of intangible assets.
-When material, we utilize independent valuation experts to advise and assist us in determining the fair values of the identified intangible assets acquired in connection with a business acquisition and in determining appropriate amortization methods and periods for those intangible assets.
-Goodwill is initially valued based on the excess of the purchase price of a business combination over the fair value of acquired net assets recognized and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
+When significant, we utilize independent valuation experts to advise and assist us in determining the fair values of the identified intangible assets acquired in connection with a business acquisition and in determining appropriate amortization methods and periods for those intangible assets.
+Goodwill is initially valued based on the excess of the purchase price of a business combination over the fair value of acquired net assets recognized and represents the future economic benefits arising from other assets acquired that could not be separately identified and recognized.

 Our business combinations regularly include contingent consideration arrangements that require additional consideration to be paid based on the achievement of established objectives, most commonly related to the retention or growth of the customer base during the post-combination period.
 We assess contingent consideration to determine if it is part of the business combination or if it should be accounted for separately from the business combination in the post-combination period.
 Contingent consideration is recognized at its fair value on the acquisition date.
 A liability resulting from contingent consideration is remeasured to fair value at each reporting date until the contingency is resolved, with changes in fair value recognized in earnings.
-Changes in fair value of contingent consideration and differences arising upon settlement were not material during the years ended December 31, 2019, 2018 and 2017.
-See "Note 4.
-Acquisitions and Investments" for additional information regarding contingent consideration arising from recent business acquisitions.
+Changes in fair value of contingent consideration and differences arising upon settlement were not material during the years ended December 31, 2020, 2019 and 2018.